RussellCarey/Unity-Music-Game/README.md

 I ended up creating web and mobile based games (unreleased) due to my lack of skill at the time.

-This is where I found my love for programming.
+This is where I found my love for programming and combing art, media and coding together.
 I then moved to JavaScript and the Web.

 ![alt text](https://github.com/RussellCarey/Unity-Music-Game/blob/master/Media/s1.png?raw=true)
 ![alt text](https://github.com/RussellCarey/Unity-Music-Game/blob/master/Media/s2.png?raw=true)